 Gets Along With Family Members

-Birmans are social cats that form strong bonds with all family members, including children, adults, and even guests.
+Birmans are social cats that form affectionate bonds with all family members, including children, adults, and even guests.
+They are good for busy households.

 Good With Other Pets